Adjectives with -ing and -ed

 - [experiencer] [to be] [emotion]+ed

-If you are ever in doubt, rephrase your sentence with a verb instead of an adjective; the word order will always tell you whether the adjective should take -ed or -ing.
+If you’re not sure which form to use, rephrase your sentence with a verb instead of an adjective.
+The word order will always tell you whether the adjective should take -ed or -ing.